apache/jena-site/source/documentation/inference/__index.md

  - Error (dtRange): Property urn:x-hp:eg/age has a typed range Datatype[http://www.w3.org/2001/XMLSchema#integer -&gt; class java.math.BigInteger]
 that is not compatible with 13</i></pre>
-<p>because the age was given using an RDF plain litera where as the schema requires
+<p>because the age was given using an RDF plain literal where as the schema requires
   it to be a datatyped literal which is compatible with xsd:integer.</p>
 <p>[<a href="#rdfs">RDFS Index</a>] [<a href="#index">Main Index</a>]</p>